 All SCIS course materials are accessed online.
 Generally speaking, you will read through the textbook as directed by the Study Guide, completing the various assignments, quizzes, and projects as you come to them.
 You will need to be online to complete these, as well as to participate in the forums.
 If you are working offline, you should refer to the study schedule suggested in the Topics format of the SCIS Moodle Learning Management System.

 If your course has a supervised/invigilated final exam Athabasca University (AU) has established a network of approved exam invigilation centres within Canada.
 Whenever possible, Athabasca University representatives invigilate exams.
 Students who live within 100 km of an exam centre must write their exam at one of the centres.
 Students are not required to use the centre closest to them.
 Examinations may be invigilated at AU Offices located in Edmonton, Calgary, and Athabasca.

 Students who live more than 100 km from an exam centre may write their exam closer to home provided they arrange for an invigilator to supervise their exam.
 An invigilator is an individual authorized by AU to oversee the writing of an exam by an AU Student.
 This person must meet specific guidelines set by the Office of the Registrar.
 It is the students' responsibility to locate and provide the name of an appropriate invigilator who is willing to supervise their exam at a mutually agreed upon time, date, and place.
-Contact the MSc IS Office if you require assistance. ( Information About Using the FST Student Success Centre)
+Contact the Student Success Centre if you require assistance. ( Information About Using the FST Student Success Centre)

 For more information, see the AU Exam FAQs.